 Cross-Check Atropine with another substanceCommunity Trip Reports

 Anecdotal first-person accounts from Reddit, Erowid, and Bluelight.
 Click a source to expand.
 Reports are harm-reduction context, not medical guidance.
+Tags summarise each author's own verdict — how reports are classified.

-Erowid 1 report 1 neutral visit
+Erowid 1 report 1 cautionary visit

 Helpful Links